ec-jrc/re3gistry/contribution.md

 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.adoc) before you start interacting with the Re3gistry community.

-We distinguish between two types of changes to the R3TF software that are handled differently:
+We distinguish between two types of changes to the Re3gistry software that are handled differently:

-* For changes that provide bug fixes a Pull Request can be created that references an existing bug in the R3TF repository.
+* For changes that provide bug fixes a Pull Request can be created that references an existing bug in the Re3gistry repository.
-* Changes that provide improvements to the software must first be discussed in an Re3gistry Improvement Proposal (R3IP) and reference an accepted R3IP.
+* Changes that provide improvements to the software must first be discussed in an Re3gistry Improvement Proposal (IP) and reference an accepted IP.

-Your Pull Request will be reviewed by the managers of the repository.
+Your Pull Request will be reviewed by the technical managers.

 ## Developer Certificate of Origin